lcarnegie/lcarnegie/README.md

 ### Hi!
 My name is Luca Carnegie.

-I am a product designer and data analyst in my final year at the University of Toronto, studying for a Bachelor of Information (B.I.).
+I am a product designer and data analyst in my final year at the University of Toronto, studying for a Bachelor of Information (B.I.) with a minor in Economics.

 My main interest is Design right now, but I love exploring and learning Data Science (I have a background in Economics).
 I also love solving my everyday annoyances with electronics, 3D printing, and code.